hangelo/timepunches/README.md

 - There is a block of javascript code.
 This block can be move to a separate javascript file.
 - I don't put much hour/work on css coding.
 I think that this step is more exclusive to each case.
 Also, this doesn't affect the features.
 - The JSON files can be store on another location.
 For this example I use a simples local storage.

+## Doubts

+- There is some entries on timePunches.json file that should be fixed before the information goesto that file.
+For example:
+- - Entry with datetime check-in but no check-out.
+- - Entry with conflicts, two entries occuping the same check-in/check-out block of space.